 After Mike burst the bubble that gently carried my delusions of grandeur, the editing grind began.
 If you’ve never edited your own novel before, let me share with you that I’ve encountered pain in my life; I’ve broken multiple bones, and had a frequent-flyer plan at the local emergency room.
 I’ve even endured shoulder surgery.
 But editing what you once thought to be perfection, only to discover that your pristine creation has critical flaws is a grueling, masochistic effort that will break your back with frustration and surpass all prior experiences of agony.
 It would be fair to say that editing is to writing as running a marathon is to eating ice cream.
 Perhaps I’m not qualified to employ that metaphor, since I’ve never run a marathon.
 But my daughter has, and I experienced it vicariously.
 And I have indeed eaten plenty of ice cream.

 As of this writing, the novel has been through four complete, gut-wrenching edits, and is enduring a fifth, with the help of some very smart people.
 Once that is complete, there will be a professional copy/line editing effort before publishing efforts commence in earnest.

-Looking for Dei will be on sale in 2018!
+Looking for Dei will be on sale in March of 2018!